 We currently are estimating the cost at 5.5 million dollars.

 The location of the Vietnam War Memorial on the Oregon State Capitol Grounds will be in the southwest sector; west of the Capitol building and south of the Oregon World War II Memorial.

 3. When will it be built?

-We hope to have this Memorial completed by Veterans Day, 2024.
+We hope to start construction in 2024.
 This is conditional upon receiving the needed funding.